Eiyeron/sunbox-theme-hugo/README.md

 Those edits were designed to customize the original theme into what backs [my blog][retroactive]

 - Reworked the style to use [gruvbox] as a theme instead.
 - Attempted to slim the style out by re-separating color theming from structure and removing structures I won't use.
 - Tried to increase support for older browsers (understand IE) without usage of JS.
 - Made the main content's slightly larger.
 - More metadata in the header column, added coloring metadata where applicable.
 - A taxonomy listing at the end of single's archetype.
 - An entry for a Mastodon (or anything else, really) link next to Twitter has been added too.
 - A duck is waiting for you at the end of the page.
 - Dropped pygment syntax highlighting, uses Hugo's default Chroma instead.
 - Added shortcodes because they can help.
+- Rewrote `figure` shortcode to add the image's dimensions to avoid page jumps and adding some markup to a figure's content.

 [gruvbox]: https://github.com/morhetz/gruvbox